Maryland County Where Girl Was Gang Raped Is A Haven For Illegal Alien Gangs [Opinion]

 “It sends a message to the community that everybody can be a target and therefore disproportionately affects the ability to collaborate with law enforcement, said Navarro.
 “I don’t think it’s what we want to do in Montgomery County.”

-In January 2017, a little more than a month before the gang-rape took place in Rockville High School, Council woman Navarro was railing against President Donald Trump and his promised actions to deport illegal aliens.
+In January 2017, a little more than a month before the gang rape took place in Rockville High School, Council woman Navarro was railing against President Donald Trump and his promised actions to deport illegal aliens.

 “We will not allow President Trump to turn back the clock on the progress we have made to build trust among people of all races, ethnicities and religions.
 Our diversity is our strength.
-We will not let a culture of fear take hold in our community, Navarro stated in a press release.
+We will not let a culture of fear take hold in our community,” Navarro stated in a press release.

 After illegal aliens committed several high-profile murders in Montgomery County, county officials were forced to change their policy in reporting criminal aliens to ICE.
 However, as Judicial Watch pointed out, Montgomery County police only report illegal aliens to the feds when they have been arrested for a very serious crime such as rape or murder.